 The BBC drama about this (Five Daughers) is 100% an inversion, as it focuses entirely on the women and Steve Wright is just a shadowy menace in the background.
 It also showed how the huge focus on the case stretched the local police force to the limit.

 Robert William Pickton.
 Suspected of killing 46 women abducted from Vancouver's Downtown Eastside (he is convicted for the murder of 6 of the women, and charged for the death of another 20), Pickton was eventually caught and tried, but not until the families of the many women he murdered raised an uproar over the fact that the police just didn't seem interested in investigating the disappearances of people who were all women, mostly sex workers and disproportionately First Nations.
+Doubly heinous in that Pickton owned a farm where he disposed of the bodies.

 Peter Sutcliffe, the Yorkshire Ripper.
 Not all of his victims were prostitutes, but most were.
 What's even more disturbing is the reaction to the crimes.
 Upon hearing of another attack, some men would shout things like "Twelve - nil" and "There's only one Yorkshire Ripper" in the style of a football chant.
 Some of the controversy stemmed from the media's tendency to distinguish Sutcliffe's non-prostitute targets as "innocent victims", with the implication being that the prostitutes deserved their fate.